amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

-For all action functions 'impl', all action functions 'model', and all local states 'ls':
+For all action functions 'impl', all action functions 'model', all local states 'ls', and a refinement mapping 'rm':

   rm(impl(ls)) = model(rm(ls))
 ```